beebs-dev/knowledge-base/content/index.md

-title: "Knowledge Base Index"
+title: "Wiki Index"
 ---

-# Knowledge Base Index
+# Wiki Index

 Filter by category or author to get to the right page fast.